dxfrontier/cds-ts-dispatcher/README.md

 **@IsRole(role: string)**

-The `@IsRole` decorator is utilized at the `parameter level` to annotate a parameter, allowing the verification of the existence of specific role values in the request.
-It applies an `OR` logic between the roles, meaning it checks if at `least one` of the specified roles exists.
+The `@IsRole` decorator is utilized at the `parameter level` to annotate a parameter, allowing the verification of a user having assigned a given role.
+It applies an `OR` logic between the roles, meaning it checks if at `least one` of the specified roles is assigned.

 `Parameters`

-- `role (...string[])`: An array of role names to verify in `req.user.is(role)`.
+- `role (...string[])`: An array of role names to check if are assigned.

 `Return`

-- `boolean`: This decorator returns `true` if at least one of the specified roles exists, otherwise `false`.
+- `boolean`: This decorator returns `true` if at least one of the specified roles is assigned to the current request user, otherwise `false`.

 `Example`